inasafe/inasafe-doc/docs/source/general/index.rst

 prepared some nice :doc:`Screenshots <./screenshots>` for you.

-Unluckily |project_name| has some :ref:`known_issues` which you should know about first before using the Software.
-If you cannot find these issues happening anymore please report back so that someone can change the entries.
+Unluckily |project_name| has some :ref:`known_issues` which you should know about before using the Software.
+If you cannot find these issues happening anymore, please report back.

 .. toctree::
    :maxdepth: 2